eums/website/sponsorship/index.markdown

 donations](/sponsorship/individual/) or [corporate
 sponsorship](/sponsorship/corporate/).

-By supporting the EUMS you will be helping the society maintain its high quality reputation and fulfil its mission to make the finest music available to the greatest number of people.
+By supporting EUMS you will be helping the society maintain its high quality reputation and fulfil its mission to make the finest music available to the greatest number of people.

 For more information, please contact [sponsorship@eums.org.uk](mailto:sponsorship@eums.org.uk).